 Dried spices and herbs should be stored in a cool, dry place.
 This will help to keep them fresh for longer.
 You can store them in a spice rack, in a cabinet, or in a drawer.
 Just make sure that they are not exposed to light or heat, as this can cause them to lose their flavor.

 What are some of your must have herbs and spices?
-Did we miss any on our list?
+Did I miss any in this list?

-See some of our recipes that pack in the spice!
+See some of my recipes that pack in the spice!